Skip to main content

 Intermediate

 As chronic insulin resistance progresses, the systemic whispers of fatigue and inflammation crescendo into pronounced dysfunction within specific organ systems.
-The persistent state of acts as a powerful biological modifier, altering cellular behavior and biochemical pathways in ways that lead to overt disease.
-Understanding this progression is key to appreciating how a single metabolic issue can manifest as a constellation of seemingly unrelated health problems, from to hormonal chaos.
+The persistent state of hyperinsulinemia acts as a powerful biological modifier, altering cellular behavior and biochemical pathways in ways that lead to overt disease.
+Understanding this progression is key to appreciating how a single metabolic issue can manifest as a constellation of seemingly unrelated health problems, from cardiovascular disease to hormonal chaos.

 The Cardiovascular System under Siege

 The health of your vascular system is directly compromised by long-term insulin resistance.
 The constant exposure to high insulin levels has a profound effect on the blood vessels themselves.
 Insulin, via certain signaling pathways like the MAPK pathway, stimulates the proliferation of vascular smooth muscle cells.
+This process contributes to the thickening and stiffening of arterial walls, a foundational element of atherosclerosis.
+The arteries lose their natural elasticity, which is a direct contributor to elevated blood pressure, or hypertension.

 Endothelial cells, which form the delicate inner lining of your blood vessels, also suffer.
 Healthy endothelial cells produce nitric oxide, a molecule that helps vessels relax and prevents blood cells and platelets from becoming too sticky.
 Hyperinsulinemia impairs nitric oxide production, leading to endothelial dysfunction.